donnemartin/system-design-primer/README.md

   <i><a href=http://lethain.com/introduction-to-architecting-systems-for-scale/#platform_layer>Source: Intro to architecting systems for scale</a></i>
 </p>

 Separating out the web layer from the application layer (also known as platform layer) allows you to scale and configure both layers independently.
-Adding a new API results in adding application servers without necessarily adding additional web servers.
+Adding new API results in adding application servers without necessarily adding additional web servers.

 The **single responsibility principle** advocates for small and autonomous services that work together.
 Small teams with small services can plan more aggressively for rapid growth.